MichaelTMiyoshi/CSharpRPGDemo/README.md

-enumAndClasses | Added an enum and some two classes so that it is object oriented Lists | Uses lists for the Non-Player Characters (NPCs) and their names Files | Reads the NPC data from a file and writes if the user chooses
+enumAndClasses | Added an enum and some two classes so that it is object oriented Lists | Uses lists for the Non-Player Characters (NPCs) and their names Files | Reads the NPC data from a file and writes if the user chooses InheritancePolymorphism | A simple example of inheritance.
+NPC is a child class of Player.

 I have used branches this way to demonstrate how you might progress through a project that starts small and builds.
 Notice that at one point I had three Random Number Generators.
 Then, I made it only in one class, but made it accessible to the other classes.
 This makes it so that the random numbers are more random instead of less.